TirtheshJani/testapp/README.md

 An **📊 View Analytics** button now links to `/analytics`.
 This page simply states "Coming soon" until full reporting features arrive in Phase 5.
 A **📁 Upload Media** button in the dashboard directs to `/media/upload` where administrators can attach files to athlete profiles.
 The API exposes a `/api/rankings/top` endpoint returning five placeholder athletes with an overall score.
 These values remain static until a real ranking system is implemented.
+The rankings page also includes a **⚙️ Customize Metrics** button.
+Clicking it opens a modal explaining that ranking weight adjustments are coming in a future phase.